 The intensity of smoke is a little bit higher in oak pellets.
 Beef tenderloin grilled with oak pellets has become a staple menu.
 Also, oak provides a unique complexity and firms the white-fleshed fishes, too.

-It has a strong flavor among the grilling community.
+It has a strong flavor in the grilling community.
 It can produce a bitter aftertaste if used in a large quantity or used as the main fuel.

 So, mix it with alder or apple to minimize the intensity of the pellet.
 But if you use it on a charcoal grill, you don’t need to worry.
 You can get a slice of smoked beef from hickory.